francoislegd/BSCV_ROS/README.md

 We could also teleoperate the arm trough the rviz window by setting manually a planned end position, which simulates the robotic arm and its movements (settings can be done in the menu down left of the window).
 ![Rviz_window](https://github.com/francoislegd/BSCV_ROS/blob/master/Pictures/Rviz_Window.png)

-The Rviz view is opened bylaunching the turtlebot_arm_moveit_config package through the command :
+The Rviz view is opened by launching the turtlebot_arm_moveit_config package through the command :

 `roslaunch turtlebot_arm_moveit_config turtlebot_arm_moveit.launch`